cjripple/DH110-SEM1F/assignment07/README.md

 ## Improvements Based on Peer Review

 Last Tuesday, November 16, we went though a light peer review with classmates and provided feedback on each other's designs.
-This session was super helpful becuase I got valuable feedback on
+This session was super helpful becuase I got valuable feedback on ways to improve my website.
+One suggestion that I loved was adding a footer content to my webpage.
+When I first created the prototype, I didn't really think about how I would design the bottom of the webpages, so the input from my peers was super helpful.